-Eleven studies with an explicit definition have considered prior medical therapy before being considered as therapy resistant constipation.
-These therapies include maximum doses of osmotic and stimulant laxatives, and extensive behavioral therapy and toilet training.[16, 18, 21, 23, 28, 35, 37, 46, 47, 59, 60] All 3 guidelines published by NICE, ESPGHAN/NASPGHAN, and Indian Academy of Paediatrics have defined the standard management.[5-7] High dose polyethylene glycol is used to evacuate the rectal fecal mass as the first step and rectal enemas and suppositories are used when there is poor response to polyethylene glycol.
-All 3 guidelines agreed polyethylene glycol-based therapy as the first line maintenance therapy for childhood constipation and stimulant laxatives are added when there is a poor response.
-Therefore, we believe that there should be consensus on the choice of drugs, their dosages, the order of usage of different laxatives, both oral and rectal laxatives, and the duration of therapy.
-The recommended therapy in these guidelines can be used as a steppingstone in defining the optimal medical intervention before being labelled as therapy resistant constipation.
+11 studies with an explicit definition have considered prior medical therapy before being considered as therapy-resistant constipation.
+These therapies include maximum doses of osmotic and stimulant laxatives, and extensive behavioural therapy and toilet training.16 18 21 23 28 35 37 46 47 59 60 All three guidelines published by NICE, ESPGHAN/NASPGHAN, and Indian Academy of Paediatrics have defined the standard management.^{5-7} High-dose polyethylene glycol is used to evacuate the rectal faecal mass as the first step and rectal enemas and suppositories are used when there is poor response to polyethylene glycol.
+All three guidelines agreed on polyethylene glycol-based therapy as the first-line maintenance therapy for childhood constipation and stimulant laxatives are added when there is a poor response.
+Therefore, we believe that there should be consensus on the choice of drugs, their dosages, the order of usage of different laxatives, both oral and rectal laxatives and the duration of therapy.
+The recommended therapy in these guidelines can be used as a steppingstone in defining the optimal medical intervention before being labelled as therapy-resistant constipation.